syseleven/grav-docs-syseleven-stack/pages/02.Tutorials/09.dnsaas/docs.en.md

 It shows examples for the openstack CLI, discovering the functionality in the [GUI](https://cloud.syseleven.de/horizon/project/dnszones/) is left as an exercise to the user.
 The API can also be used with [Terraform](https://www.terraform.io/docs/providers/openstack/r/dns_zone_v2.html), have a look at our [terraform examples](https://github.com/syseleven/terraform-examples).

-!!
-The SysEleven Stack DNS service is currently in a test period.
-The test period ends in September 2019.
-Until then you can use all features free of charge.

 ### Prerequisites

 * You know the basics of using the [OpenStack CLI-Tools](../../03.Howtos/02.openstack-cli/docs.en.md).
 * Environment variables are set, like shown in the [API-Access-Tutorial](../../02.Tutorials/02.api-access/docs.en.md).

-If your CLI-Tools or kickstart server have been installed prior to the feature release, you may need to install the designate client (plugin).
+You may need to install the designate client (plugin).

 ```shell
 (sudo) pip install python-openstackclient python-designateclient